r-lib/scales/tests/testthat/_snaps/trans.md

       as.trans("x")
     Condition
       Error in `get()`:
-      ! object 'x_trans' of mode 'function' was not found
+      ! object 'trans_x' of mode 'function' was not found

+---

+    `trans_new()` cannot be used as a transformer.

 # trans has useful print method